Sahar-Mal/Data-Analysis/README.md

 A/B testing is a method of comparing two versions of a webpage against each other to determine which one performs better.

 ## Data:
-Data contain user id - timestamp - group: control, treatment - landing page: old page, new page - converte: 0,1
+Data file contain user id - timestamp - group: control, treatment - landing page: old page, new page - converte: 0,1

 # Project 4: Wrangle and Analyze Data